/ proxycurl

 Not bad!
 You can get even more sophisticated with operators for an even more refined search results returned too.

-Extracting your LinkedIn X-ray search results
+Extracting your Professional Social Network X-ray search results

 Ideally, we want to automate and systemize as much as possible.
 Especially if you're doing this at scale image for recruiting.